 UKVRN Doctoral Training Programme

-Fight for Sight is launching a new and exciting Doctoral Training Programme (DTP).
+In 2025, Fight for Sight launched its exciting, new Doctoral Training Programme (DTP).
 This programme aims to harness collaboration to deepen our understanding of the molecular and cellular basis of retinal degeneration, a leading cause of vision loss and blindness.

-This programme is the first step in the creation of this collaborative, multi-disciplinary network focused on vision research with translational potential.
-PhD Studentships funded under the UKVRN DTP must show evidence of a collaborative approach to research and supervision.
-We are therefore asking the host supervisor to collaborate on the application with a co-supervisor from a different UK organisation, and ideally a different discipline.
+We are asking the host supervisor to collaborate on the application with a co-supervisor from a different UK organisation, and ideally a different discipline.
 Both will co-supervise the doctoral student selected for their project.

 Eligibility